hbludworth/firebase-template/README.md

 First, run `yarn install` to download all necessary packages.

-Next, simply run `yarn start`.
+Next, simply run `yarn start:dev`.
 This will serve both the frontend Vue 3 app and the backend Node.js + Express server.
 Both servers will be hot-reloaded when changes are made.

 ### Building for Production

 Should you wish to build the project and deploy to production, the process is extremely easy.

-First, run `yarn build` to build the TypeScript types, the Vue app, and the Node.js server files.
+First, run `yarn install` to download the necessary packages.

-Next, run `yarn zip`.
-This will create a `build.zip` file at the root directory containing all of the code necessary to run in production, including all necessary node modules.
+Next, run `yarn build` to build the TypeScript types, the Vue app, and the Node.js server files.

-Simply deploy the `build.zip` file to your hosting provider of choice and you should see the production version of the app.
+Finally, run `yarn start`.
+This will run a production version of the app.